ngocphucck/ngocphucck/README.md

 - 🔍 I'm looking for an internship opportunity as an artificial intelligence engineer/researcher.

-- 💬 Ask me about **machine learning, computer vision, natural language processing.**
+- 💬 Ask me about **mathematics, algorithms, computer vision, natural language processing.**

 <!-- - 🌠 Fun fact **My alaska dog in my picture profile is drawn by an artist named GAN :smile:**.
  -->